kovanostra/message-passing-neural-network/README.md

     - Start the container
     - Print the containner's logs with the --follow option activated

+By default the dockerfile uses the sample-dataset.
+To change that please access the dockerfile and insert the name of the dataset folder you wish to use.

-Afterwards, you can clear the docker container and images created by running again from inside ~/message-passing-nn/:
+You can clear the docker container and images created by running again from inside ~/message-passing-nn/:
 ```
 . remove-containers-and-images.sh
 ```
-This, by default will not remove any untagged images created by the train-model.sh.
-However, you can uncomment the following line if you want to do so:
+This, by default will remove only tagged images created by the train-model.sh.
+However, you can uncomment the following line if you want to remove the untagged images too:
 ```
 docker rmi $(docker images | grep "^<none>" | awk "{print $3}")
 ```